wdhif/notes/website/content/linux-kernel-development/4-process-scheduling.md

 Processes can be classified as two types:
 * **I/O-bound**: A process that spend much of its time **waiting on I/O requests** (I/O here means any **blockable resources**, like keyboard inputs or network I/O, not only disk I/O).
 Such processes are runnable for only short durations before having to wait on requests, like GUI waiting on user inputs.
 * **processor-bound**: **Processor-bound processes spend much of their time executing code.** They tend to run until they are **preempted** because they do not block on I/O requests very often.

+Linux, aiming to provide good interactive response and desktop performance, optimizes for response time (low latency), thus favoring I/O-bound processes over processor-bound processors.
+As we will see, this is done in a creative manner that does not neglect processor-bound processes.

 ### Process Priority